vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 ## Step 1.
 Access Microsoft Defender for Cloud Apps

-To verify licensing and to connect to the Defender for Cloud Apps portal, see [Get started with Microsoft Defender for Cloud Apps](defender-cloud-apps/get-started).
+To verify licensing and to connect to the Defender for Cloud Apps portal, see [Access Defender for Cloud Apps](defender-cloud-apps/get-started#access-defender-for-cloud-apps).

 If you're not immediately able to connect to the portal, you might need to add the IP address to the allow list of your firewall.
 For more information, see [Basic setup for Defender for Cloud Apps](/defender-cloud-apps/general-setup).